What to say about Soba noodles other than Sugoi (“Fantastic”

 Fried Shallots, to garnish

-Cook for 3-4 minutes until tender then drain
+Cook for 3-4 minutes until

 In a hot wok add the oil and then the spring onions